pkhuong/polynomial-approximation-catalogue/readme.md

   useful when looking for the most accurate approximation in a given computational budget.

-* `lb_error-degree-error-non_zero-non_one-non_two-constant` sorts by
+* `exp-lb_error-degree-error-non_zero-non_one-non_two-constant` sorts
-  log-error, degree, maximal error, and then reports the characteristics of the multipliers and of the constant offset.
+  by log-error, degree, maximal error, and reports the characteristics of the multipliers and of the constant offset.
 This file is better suited to determining the most efficient approximation given an accuracy goal.

 All the files have the same structure: first, a one-line summary of its contents -- in particular the approximated function, the range